AriFordsham/GHCWiki/status/may16.md

 - **More Backpack improvements**.
 There's a new user-facing syntax which allows multiple modules to be defined a single file, and we're hoping to release at least the ability to publish multiple "units" in a single Cabal file.

-- **Support for DWARF-based stacktraces** \[DWARF\].
+- **Support for DWARF-based stacktraces**[DWARF](dwarf).
 Haskell has at long last gained the ability to collect stack-traces of running programs.
 While still experimental, `base` now includes an interface which user code can use to request a representation of the current execution stack when running on a supported machine (currently Linux x86-64).
 Furthermore, the runtime system will now provide a backtrace of the currently running thread when thrown a `SIGUSR2` signal.
 Note that this functionality is highly experimental and there are some known issues which can potentially threaten the stability of the program.

 - **Remote GHCi**[RemoteGHCi](remote-gh-ci) The `-fexternal-interpreter` flag tells GHC to run interpreted code in a separate process.
 This provides various benefits, including allowing the interpreter to run profiled code (for example), thereby gaining access to [ stack traces](http://simonmar.github.io/posts/2016-02-12-Stack-traces-in-GHCi.html) in GHCi.